sylvester-francis/Automated-Document-Compliance-Auditor/README.md

 3. Severity classification (High, Medium, Low)

 ### AI-Powered Suggestions
 When a compliance issue is detected, the system generates remediation suggestions using Anthropic's Claude API (llm_service.py), providing context-appropriate clause examples that would satisfy compliance requirements.
-A fallback mock service (mock_llm_service.py) is available for testing without API access.
+A fallback mock service is integrated directly into the LLM service and can be enabled by setting USE_MOCK_LLM=True in your environment variables or .env file.
 ### Interactive User Interface
 The interface provides: